December can support your wellbeing in ways you might not expect.

 Rest and reflection build resilience

 Shorter days encourage you to slow down.
 Quiet evenings and moments of reflection help regulate cortisol and support metabolic health as you approach the new year.
+Give in to this and allow yourself to rest!

 Tradition creates grounding